Daniel Spohn

-Daniel Brian Spohn (born October 12, 1984) is an American mixed martial artist currently competing in the Light Heavyweight division.
+Daniel Spohn (born October 12, 1984) is an American mixed martial artist currently competing in the Light Heavyweight division.
 A professional competitor since 2006, he has competed for the UFC, Bellator, and was a competitor on The Ultimate Fighter: Team Edgar vs. Team Penn.

 Background

-Spohn was born in Abilene, Texas on October 12, 1984 to Frank and Joan Spohn.
+Spohn was born in Abilene, Texas on October 12, 1984, to Frank and Joan Spohn.
 Dan has one brother, Jonathan Spohn, two half brothers, Frank Spohn Jr. and Jason Hammonds, and two half sisters, Kelly and Christie.
 In 1996 Joan and her three sons, Jason, Dan, and Jonathan moved to Cambridge, Ohio where three years later Dan attended classes at Cambridge Mixed Martial Arts where he studied under Tim McConahay.
 Spohn attended John Glenn High School in New Concord, Ohio and graduated in 2003.
 Spohn began training in Kung Fu at the age of 12 and at age 14 began training in Aiki Jitsu.
 Dan has studied traditional Kachido Aikijitsu for the past 17 years under Sensei Tim McConahay.
 He holds the rank of 3rd degree black belt in the art, and serves as a part-time co-instructor at Cambridge Martial Arts dojo when he is back in his hometown.
 Spohn currently trains Brazilian jiu-jitsu under Vitor Oliveira at Ronin training center and holds the rank of Purple belt.

 Mixed martial arts career

 Early career

 Spohn made his amateur MMA debut in 2006.
-Over the next three and a half years, he amassed a record of 9-4.
+Over the next three and a half years, he amassed a record of 9–4.